 When a seizure occurs

-• Remain calm.
+- Remain calm.
 This is extremely important because you will prolong the seizure if you scream or get upset.

-• If there is a forewarning, give a teaspoon to a tablespoon of honey.
+- If there is a forewarning, give a teaspoon to a tablespoon of honey.
 In many cases, this will lessen the severity of the seizure.

-• Turn off lights, TV, and music.
+- Turn off lights, TV, and music.
 In a quiet, dark room, hold your pet in a comforting, reassuring way.
 Say positive, calming words such as “everything’s okay.”

 Herbal and Naturopathic Help

 First and foremost, make sure to eliminate toxins in your house and yard, and on your pet.
-Throw out cleaners that have toxic ingredients, and replace them nofleaspraywith natural products; there are many available nowadays.
+Throw out cleaners that have toxic ingredients, and replace them with natural products; there are many available nowadays.
 Don’t use flea collars, flea sprays, air fresheners, or carpet powders that have toxic ingredients.

 Research has shown that many of the ingredients commonly found in commercial pet foods cause illnesses, including nervous system disorders.
 For epileptic pets, you must feed a high quality diet.
 With dogs and cats suffering from seizures, you have to be especially careful about the ingredients.
 Nutrition should be focused on preventing the intake of substances that irritate brain tissues.